DCROverfittingProtection

 Score

-Scores between 0.0 and 1.0 indicate bias of the synthetic data being close to the real data.
-A score of 0.5 means that the synthetic data is 50% more likely to be closer to the real data than the validation data.
+Scores between 0.0 and 1.0 indicate bias of the synthetic data being close to the real training data.
+A score of 0.5 means that the synthetic data is 50% more likely to be closer to the real training data than the validation data.

 How does it work?